 Owner Date

-sur cer by the and ind rveying in the ratificate acknown the person materials.
-The cert discrete discrete of the rational research that the rational research the rational research that the rational research that research the rational research that research the rational research that research that research the rational research that state.
-On the f wledged before naking the sur tificate shall in Any lines on map and a star ace of each e an officer vey or manclude a stathe the map watement incl cordance with the standards and practice for land a map prepared for recordation there shall appear a authorized to take acknowledgments and executed p including deeds and any recorded data shown attement of error of closure calculated by latitudes which were not actually surveyed must be clearly studed in the certificate revealing the source of the following general form:
+surcer by the and inc rveying in the rtificate acknown the person mereon.
+The cere d departures. state.
+On the f wledged before naking the sur tificate shall in Any lines on map and a star racy in accordance with the standards and practice for landace of each map prepared for recordation there shall appear an officer authorized to take acknowledgments and executed vey or map including deeds and any recorded data show clude a statement of error of closure calculated by latitude the map which were not actually surveyed must be clearly ement included in the certificate revealing the source of the latke the following general form:

-Sta ate of North Ca arolina, Co ounty
+Sta ate of North Ca arolina, County

-fro des rat bo om (an actual s scription recor io of precisior undaries not su survey made by ded in Book n as calculated urveyed are sh Pageed.
-Witness m by me) (and the latest vas (drawn by me) (drawn under my supervision) actual survey made under my supervision) (deed, Page, etc.) (Other); that the les and departures is 1:, (that the oken lines plotted from information found in Book at this map was prepared in accordance with G.S. d seal this day of,
+fro des rat bo om (an actual a scription recor- tio of precision undaries not su survey made by the ded in Book and as calculated urveyed are she Page this map was (drawn by me) (drawn under my supervision y me) (an actual survey made under my supervision) (deed, Page, etc.) (Other); that the by latitudes and departures is 1:, (that the own as broken lines plotted from information found in Bool); that this map was prepared in accordance with G.S y hand and seal this day of

-Sea al Registered L and Survey or
+Se al Registered L and Surveyor

 Registration Number

-rveyor) person ally appeared Vitness my har before me and (who ments) do hereby certify that (name of registered this day and acknowledged the due execution of ere an official seal is required by law) official seal
+rveyor) person is certificate.
+V ally appeared Vitness my har cknowledgments) do hereby certify that (name of registered before me this day and acknowledged the due execution of d and (where an official seal is required by law) official sea

-thi s the day of ycar).
+thi s the day of ycai).

-thi day of Signature of Officer
+thi s the day of Signature of Officer

 I hereby certify that all streets and other required improvements have been installed in an acceptable manner and according to N.C.
-Department of Transportation and/or Town of Weddington specifications and standards in the \\\\\\ Subdivision or that guarantees of the installation of the required improvements in an amount and manner satisfactory to the Town of Weddington have been given and received.
+Department of Transportation and/or Town of Weddington specifications and standards in the Subdivision or that guarantees of the installation of the required improvements in an amount and manner satisfactory to the Town of Weddington have been given and received.